Lacrymology/states/elasticsearch/doc/pillar.rst

 elasticsearch:nodes:{{ node minion ID }}:{{ state }}:port
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ES transport port.
+:doc:`index` transport port.

-If multiple instances of ES run on the same host, the port must be
+If multiple instances of :doc:`index` run on the same host, the port must be
 different.

 Default: ``9300``.